Family Guy: Back to the Multiverse: Plot

 Brian and Stewie are spending time at home when Bertram appears out of nowhere in a flash of light.
 Stewie is appalled by this, as he had killed Bertram in the past.
 Bertram responds by explaining that he is from another reality where Stewie never killed him, and expresses his disgust that there exists a universe without him in it.
 Bertram then exclaims that because of this, he will build an army from all the depths of the Multiverse, and use it destroy Stewie's universe entirely.
 After Bertram uses his remote to travel out of their realm, Stewie takes out his own Multiverse remote and declares that he and Brian will stop Bertram at all costs.
 They then travel out of their world and try to track Bertram down, but are forced to encounter his army along the way.
-Some members of this army are characters from the TV series, such as Ernie the Giant Chicken, Long John Peter, Evil Stewie from "The Hand That Rocks the Wheelchair", Crippletron from "No Meals on Wheels", and Santa Claus's work-overwhelmed disfigured Christmas elves from "Road to the North Pole".
-Stewie and Brian follow Bertram through seven different universes:
+Some members of this army are characters from the TV series, such as Ernie the Giant Chicken, Long John Peter, Evil Stewie from "The Hand That Rocks the Wheelchair", Crippletron from "No Meals on Wheels", and Santa Claus' work-overwhelmed disfigured Christmas elves from "Road to the North Pole".
+Stewie and Brian follow Bertram through seven different universes that follow ten levels.